tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   * Weak learners
   * Ensemble methods

-Ask for any additional questions before moving on.
+Ask if there are any questions before moving on.

 ---